eatfoodok/Data-Science-group3/README.md

 For the logistic regression, we look at how the people are migrating, separating the types into Migration_1 (Inter-provincial), Migration_2 (Intra-provincial/Inter-city), Migration_3 (Intra-city/Inter-county).
 Our determinates are drawn from the ratio of the variable after migration over the variable before migration or (xxx_a / xxx_b).
 We looked at the variables: personal gdp, average temp, lowest temp, highest temp, managable income, population, precipitation, road length, gdp per capita.

-The dataset itself is in the directory "panel_data_1021".
+The dataset itself is too big to upload, the data sample is in the sample.csv.